univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import-http-api/source/test-data.rst

 The ``$OU`` in ``--sourceUID "$OU-$ROLE"`` should be lowercase, to make the import job as *similar* as possible to how it would be started by the UMC module (there will still be minor differences).

+The ``ucs-school-testuser-import`` script will print a help message at the end, with the above instructions that can be copied and pasted to immediately start an import from the command line.

 Delete users
 ------------